Your little ones face many challenges the day they open their eyes in this material world.

 Verbal or non-verbal, your children should learn to express, interact, and respond to social stimulus.
 Help your children learn appropriate greetings and responses.

 Kids may need help or guidance to interact with others appropriately, to overcome shyness, to manage a response, and express true feelings.
 Let your children know that they are free to talk, ask, question, and communicate their needs, desires, beliefs and ideas.

 As parents and grandparents, talk to them every day and make generous use of words like ‘please,’ ‘let’s,’ ‘thank you,’ ‘common,’ etc.

 A lonely child may have difficulty in interacting with the world.
 Give your children good company, exposure, and chances to interact with different types of people.

 Kids with social skill deficits often have trouble reading expressions and interacting socially.

 So activities that get them more comfortable with these situations are a great idea.
 Playschools, hobby classes, playgrounds, sports activities, etc., will give them a chance to socialise.

 When kids mingle with other kids or elders, they develop a range of interpersonal skills that become the foundation of their personality.

 PRO TIP: Try an activity box like Flintobox!
-Flintobox delivers next-gen activities every month that focus on 16 developmental skills including communication and social skills!
+Flintobox delivers next-gen activities every month that focuses on 16 developmental skills including communication and social skills!
 For more information, click here >

 5. Prepare them for higher social skills